NextZeus/todo/README.md

 ## Description

 this is a simple web application todo, it is written by [Bearcat](https://github.com/bearcatnode/bearcat) to manage business objects and enable to write simple POJOs.
+[Bearcat-dao](https://github.com/bearcatnode/bearcat-dao) is also used to manage database O/R mapping.
 This demo is easy, simple and mantainable.

 ## Install